svetaarut/Coding-Exercise-001/codingexercise/README.md

 }

 ### Get Match
-The Soundex code for a name consists of a letter followed by three numerical digits: the letter is the first letter of the name, and the digits encode the remaining consonants
+The Soundex code for a name consists of a letter followed by three numerical digits: the letter is the first letter of the name, and the digits encode the remaining consonants.
+Refer to https://en.wikipedia.org/wiki/Soundex for further description

-Refer to https://en.wikipedia.org/wiki/Soundex for further description Given any string column value as a query parameter, return all the column values which fall within plus or minus 100 range for Soundex codes. e.g. if the query is for Robert, whose Soundex code is R163, any names that have R with values between and including 63 and 263 and returned.
+Given any string column value as a query parameter, return all the column values which fall within plus or minus 100 range for Soundex codes. e.g. if the query is for Robert, whose Soundex code is R163, any names that have R with values between and including 63 and 263 and returned.

 Request: http://localhost:8080/api/v1/match?columnName={targetColumnName}&name={targetName} where targetColumnName is one of the string columns provided above

 	e.g. http://localhost:8080/app/v1/match?columnName=firstName&name=robert

 Sample Response:
 {
 	“output”: [“rupert”, “rubin”]